-If you want help with your claim, you can appoint someone to represent you by filling out the appropriate form.
-You can also give the WCB permission to release your information to that person (see page 31).
+If you want help with your claim, you can appoint someone to represent you by filling out the Authorization Letter of Representation (WREP) form at wcbsask.com/documents/ authorization-letter-representation-wrep.
+You can also give the WCB permission to release your information to that person.
 Anyone who sees this information must agree to keep it private.